 To prepare our graduates to respond to the needs and challenges of our ever-changing world and instill within them the knowledge, skills, ethics, creativity and critical thinking abilities necessary for professional competence and life-long learning in computing.

 Graduates of the Computer Science Program are expected within a few years of graduation to have:

 The program expects students to attain, by the time of graduation:

-(a) An ability to apply knowledge of computing and mathematics appropriate to the discipline;
+(a) An ability to apply knowledge of computing and mathematics appropriate to the program's student outcomes and to the discipline;

 (b) An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution;

 (c) An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs;

 (d) An ability to function effectively on teams to accomplish a common goal;

 (e) An understanding of professional, ethical, legal, security and social issues and responsibilities;

 (f) An ability to communicate effectively with a range of audiences;